Stuycs-K/final-project-8-fangl-lia/README.md

 - No colored balls are struck
 - If groups are determined, the cue ball's first contact is NOT of the same group as the shooting player
-- The shot clock for the player runs out before they make a shot

 Players may also lose at any point in the game.
 These are called automatic losses.
 They occur if any of these occur during a shot: